-Students interested in obtaining either the BS degree or the BSE degree must meet all admission requirements into Jackson State University.
+Students interested in obtaining either the BS degree or the BSE degree must meet all admission requirements into Jackson State

+University.
 Students who have interest in mathematics must declare a major in mathematics for the BS degree or mathematics education for the BSE degree.
 There are no special requirements set by the Department of Mathematics for admission into any of its undergraduate programs.
 A student who is interested in majoring in mathematics should have an adequate mathematics preparation in high school to begin at the calculus sequence.
 Mathematics majors who begin under the calculus sequence may use those courses toward general electives for graduation.

 To receive the BS or BSE degree, a student must maintain an overall GPA of at least 2.0 and at least 2.5 in all core mathematics and English courses.
 The total number of hours of course work for the BS or BSE is at least 124 semester hours including transfer credits.
 In addition, to receive the BSE degree a student must be admitted to the Teacher Education Program which is sought through the College of Education and Human Development.
-Students interested in entering teacher education in this issue of the Jackson State University Undergraduate Catalog under the College of Education and Human Development.
+Students interested in entering teacher education should see Requirements for Admissions to Teacher Education in this issues of the Jackson State University Undergraduate Catalog under the College of Education and Human Development.